Updates the values of one or several table fields at the chosen records.

 UPDATE tbl1 SET fldLong = 1100 WHERE fldLong > 1000

 UPDATE command supports SQL binding of parameters.
 It means that together with the query programmer sends the array of the records with the value representation.
 From the array, you can refer with the help of the index using the syntax: :N.

 Some advantages of linkage usage:

 - you don’t waste CPU time for the unprintable characters’ allocation inside the string (escape quotes);.

-- you don’t waste CPU time for the building of string query using concatenation, instead you get the fixed query form and just update the values in the linked array.
+- you don’t waste CPU time for the building of string queries using concatenation, instead, you get the fixed query form and update the values in the linked array.

-- SQL parser gets a string query in shorter form and thus spends less CPU time for the analyze.
+- SQL parser gets a string query in shorter form and thus spends less CPU time for the analysis.